 - WORKink: provides career guidance and job postings for Canadians with disabilities.

 - Canada’s Best Diversity Employers: recognizes and lists employers across Canada that have exceptional workplace diversity and inclusiveness programs.

 Finding an Inclusive Employer

-Identifying organisations that already practice inclusive hiring is a good start in your job search, especially if you are concerned about discrimination.
-Recruiting a diverse workforce is on the agenda of many organisations.
+Identifying organizations that already practice inclusive hiring is a good start in your job search, especially if you are concerned about discrimination.
+Recruiting a diverse workforce is on the agenda of many organizations.
 You will see equal opportunity statements similar to “We are an equal opportunity employer and welcome applications from visible minorities, people with disabilities, women, etc.” on job postings.
 However, it can be difficult to know if these values are actively practised or if they’re there to look good on paper.

 Do some digging and research the company’s diversity projects.
 Do they have things like working groups for employees with disabilities or awareness initiatives?
 Is there an HR representative who specifically works with minorities?
 What is the company’s policy on discrimination?
-Keep in mind that even if an organisation does have good diversity policies, individuals within the company may not be as open so it’s a good idea to understand how the organisation reacts to discrimination if there ever is a problem.
-Of course, the best way to get to know an organisation’s culture is to get to know the employees themselves.
+Keep in mind that even if an organization does have good diversity policies, individuals within the company may not be as open so it’s a good idea to understand how the organization reacts to discrimination if there ever is a problem.
+Of course, the best way to get to know an organization’s culture is to get to know the employees themselves.
 Use your network to see if they know anyone in the company, or reach out to a new contact and ask about conducting an informational interview.